What is a stepper motor?

 Mar.
 24, 2021

-A stepper motor (also called a stepper motor) is one that rotates in an intermittent manner, moving by a fixed angle at each step rather than continuously rotating its shaft.
+A stepper motor (also called a stepping motor) is one that rotates in an intermittent manner, moving by a fixed angle at each step rather than continuously rotating its shaft.

 The movement of the second hand on a clock, for example, which advances one second at a time, could be achieved by using a stepper motor that moves in 6°increments, once every second.